Rob Jetten: Political career

+Early career

-Jetten began his political career as a policy advisor for the D66 faction in the Senate of the States General and as the chairman of the Young Democrats.
+Jetten began his political career as a policy advisor for the Democrats 66 (D66) parliamentary group in the Senate of the States General and as the chairman of the Young Democrats.
 In addition, between 2010 and 2017, he was a member of the municipal council of Nijmegen.
-In the 2017 Dutch general election, he was elected as a member of the House of Representatives.
+In the 2017 general election, he was elected as a member of the House of Representatives.
 Jetten then became his party's spokesperson for climate, energy and gas, railways, democratic renewal and economic affairs.

 On 9 October 2018, Jetten was chosen as the new parliamentary leader of D66 in the House of Representatives, succeeding Alexander Pechtold.
 This did not automatically make him the new party leader as the new leader eventually was to be chosen in the 2020 Democrats 66 leadership election.
-Aged 31, Jetten became the youngest ever parliamentary leader of D66.
-After his election, Jetten faced criticism in Dutch media because of his relative young age.
+Aged 31, Jetten became the youngest-ever parliamentary leader of D66.
+After his election, Jetten faced criticism in Dutch media because of his relatively young age.
+He was nicknamed Robot Jetten due to his rehearsed answers.

+In June 2020, Jetten announced that he would not submit a candidacy for the position of party leader, naming Sigrid Kaag as a better candidate.
+He was instead put in second place on D66's candidate list.
 When the fourth Rutte cabinet was sworn in on 10 January 2022, Jetten became Minister for Climate and Energy Policy.
 Under his leadership, the Dutch government announced plans in 2022 to invest 750 million euros ($789 million) through to 2031 to have the country's gas network operator Gasunie develop a national hydrogen transportation network.